huggingface/dataset-viewer/workers/splits/README.md

 # Datasets server - worker

-> Worker to pre-process datasets and splits
+> Worker that pre-computes and caches the response to /splits

 ## Configuration